Discover this tour

 Boucherville

-Founded in 1667, Boucherville is one of the oldest cities in Québec, and the Church Square, is the historic heart of the city.
-Built in stone, the church, flanked by the former convent on the right and the former presbytery on the left, dominates the place.
-In addition to the beauty of the church, which features a high altar considered one of the masterpieces of Quebec’s ancient sculpture, a museum of sacred art has recently been built.
-Numerous artifacts and objects of interest.
+Founded in 1667, Boucherville is one of the oldest cities in Quebec, and the Church Square is the historic heart of the city.
+Built in stone, the church, flanked by the former convent on the right and the former presbytery on the left, dominates the plaza.
+In addition to the beauty of the church, which features a high altar considered one of the masterpieces of Quebec’s ancient sculpture, a museum of sacred art has recently been built, where visitors can discover numerous artifacts and objects of interest.

 Varennes